-- Infant seat, Grade C: Connection was easy, but the 5-foot-6-inch front passenger was uncomfortable.
+- Infant seat, Grade C: Connection was easy, but the Jeep's 5-foot-6-inch front passenger was uncomfortable.
 Her knees were bumping up against the dash.

 - Forward-facing convertible, Grade B: Another easy install, but the fixed head restraint pushed the convertible off the Wrangler's seatback.
-The head restraint is narrow, but it still prevents the seat from sitting flush against the seatback cushion, as it should.
+The car's head restraint is narrow, but it still prevents the seat from sitting flush against the seatback cushion, as it should.

 Solid indicates an A grade for optimum ease of use and fit.
 So-So indicates B or C grades for one to two ease-of-use or fit issues.
 Skip It indicates D or F grades.